JuanDiegoMontoya/Fwog/README.md

 The user must bind a pipeline with all the state they intend to use in a draw prior to submitting commands, but certain things, like buffer and texture creation, are simplified.
 The advantage of the pipeline approach is that it's impossible to leak pipeline state (with normal usage), clarity is improved, and the driver can more easily reason about the program state.

 **Fwog is a WIP and should be treated as such**.
-It is inefficient with redundant state setting, interfaces are not final, and the code is smelly in more than a few places.
+Everything is subject to change.
 If you rely on it in its current form, you might croak.
 Use at your own risk!

 ## Goals of Fwog